 We aim to provide you with the best quality dental service in a caring, friendly environment, by dedicated dental professionals

-NHS orthodontic care is available to under 18s who require orthodontic treatment for dental health reasons like significant crowding or protrusion of the teeth.
-Unfortunately treatment for more mild or cosmetic problems is not usually available on the NHS.
+Private orthodontic care is available to under 18s who require orthodontic treatment for dental health reasons like significant crowding or protrusion of the teeth as well as treatment for milder or more cosmetic problems.

-Our visiting Consultant Orthodontist can do a private consultation for those who do not qualify for NHS orthodontic treatment.
+Our visiting Consultant Orthodontist, Mr Goh, can do a private consultation for those patients who would like to consider orthodontic treatment.

 You may choose your orthodontic treatment to be carried out privately with us.
-This route benefits those patients who either do not qualify for NHS treatment or who wish to start treatment as soon as possible.
+This route benefits those patients who would like to improve the appearance of their teeth without compromising their long-term dental health.

 Treatment privately allows the following benefits:

 Private orthodontic care is available by referral from your dentist or by directly contacting us.

 We will begin by discussing your concerns and wishes before carrying out a full assessment of your teeth.
 This is likely to include x-rays, impressions (moulds of the teeth) and photographs.
 Treatment can sometimes take more than two years so it is important you are happy from the outset with what is recommended.
 Braces are almost always needed.
 Those which are used most often are:

 A fixed brace – this is the most common type of brace today, often known as “train tracks”.
 Brackets are glued onto the teeth and linked by wires.
 Small elastic hoops (modules) are often used to hold the wire in position.
 The wires exert gentle pressure to move the teeth into a new position.
 The brackets can be metal or clear ceramic and the modules come in many colours.

 A removable brace – this is sometimes used for correcting a simple problem, such as moving a single tooth or expanding the dental arch.
 It has a plastic baseplate with wires and springs attached.
 Removable braces need to be worn all the time except for cleaning or sport.